 The Orange Trail of the Great Swamp Outdoor Education Center is currently experiencing intermittent closures due to JCP&L construction.
 If you have any concerns, please contact the project hotline at 888-311-4737.

-The Great Swamp Outdoor Education Center (GSOEC), situated on 44 acres on the eastern end of the Great Swamp National Wildlife Refuge, serves as an important crossroad between nature and civilization.
-You can walk along 2 miles of flat trails and boardwalk, from sunrise to sunset throughout the year, and enjoy the spectacular views of the swamp, marsh, meadow, pond, forest habitats, and wildlife.
+The Great Swamp Outdoor Education Center (GSOEC), situated on 45 acres on the eastern end of the Great Swamp National Wildlife Refuge, serves as an important crossroad between nature and civilization.
+You can walk along 2 miles of flat trails and boardwalk, and enjoy the spectacular views of the swamp, marsh, meadow, pond, forest habitats, and wildlife.
 It is the unique intermingling of these habitats and diversity of terrain that gives the Great Swamp its unique character.
 Marvel at the many plants along the way, from the ferns, maples, and sedges of the swamps to the oaks, beech trees, and witch hazel shrubs of the forest.
 There is a myriad of wildflowers and wildlife.
 Perhaps you will have a rare opportunity to spot one of the many threatened and endangered species that call the Great Swamp their home.

 The Special Events page highlights programs and activities, offering unique and fun opportunities for visitors of all ages.

 The Great Swamp was created approximately 15,000 years ago by the melting waters of the Wisconsin Glacier, which poured into the natural basin of this area and created prehistoric Lake Passaic.
 When the lake eventually drained northward, it formed the Passaic River, leaving behind the rich soil from which the Great Swamp flora would grow.